devnull-cz/unix-linux-prog-in-c-labs/2025/labs-2025-11-24/assignments.md

 [`file-locking/lock-unlock.c`](https://github.com/devnull-cz/unix-linux-prog-in-c-src/blob/master/file-locking/lock-unlock.c)
 to busy wait when the lock is held.

-Then change it again to avoid busy waiting, i.e. use pipe() as a waiting mechanism.
+Then change it again to avoid busy waiting, i.e. use named pipe as a waiting mechanism.

 # Palindrome (redux)